MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.EarlyTelemetry.DocsUIControllerFailure

 This event is triggered when the user launches Office Mobile application and triggers sign in or authentication.
-This data will help us to identify the failures of the authentication/sign in.
+This data helps us to identify the failures of the authentication/sign in.

 The following fields are collected: